gravitational/teleport/docs/5.0/application-access.md

 ## Introduction
 Application Access has been designed to provide secure access to internal dashboards and applications.
 Building on Teleports strong foundations of security and identity.
 You can now put applications onto the internet safely and securely.

-Our team has put extra effort into support older and newer applications.
+Here are a few things you might want to secure with Teleport Application Access

-**Example Legacy App**</br>
+* Internal Control Panels
-A device such as a load balancer might come with a control panel, but it doesn't have any auth and can only be access via a privileged network.
-These applications are supported and can extend access beyond your network.
+* Wikis / Tooling that's only available on the VPN.

-**Example Modern App**</br>
+* Access to the Kubernetes Dashboard
-Teleport Application Access supports all modern applications, these could be built in-house or off-the-shelf software such as jenkins, Kubernetes Dashboard and Jupyter workbooks.
+* Developer tools.
+Such as Jenkins, or the Atlassian stack.

 #### Hardware Requirements
-We recommend reviewing our [How it works](#) page to get a good overview of how Teleport works.
+We recommend reviewing our [How it works](https://gravitational.com/teleport/how-it-works/) page to get a good overview of how Teleport works.
 You'll need a small VM or even a Raspberry Pi to run Teleport (Auth and Proxy).
 This will be the brains and gateway to your applications.

 #### Networking Requirements